mahmadij/Tableau_Refresh/readme.txt

 Using pip (or any other installer), you will need to install TSC package: pip install tableauserverclient

-Then you can import and use it.
+Then you can import and use the library.